bmccar/pitest-idea/README.md

 # pitest-idea

-Easily run PIT Mutation Testing from and see run results in IDE
+Run PIT Mutation Testing incrementally and see run results in IDE